INDIAN RIVER COUNTY SCHOOL DISTRICT 21ST CCLC PROGRAM PROJECT S.T.R.E.A.M.

 The School District of Indian River County was awarded the 21st CCLC grant in December 2009 for two district schools; Pelican Island Elementary and Thompson Magnet.
 When Thompson Magnet was closed in 2010 the grant was transferred to Glendale Elementary with the majority of the Thompson Magnet students.

 The hours for the program are 3:20 p.m. till 6:00 p.m.
 Monday through Thursday.
-Friday’s hours are be 3:20 p.m. till 5:30 p.m.
-Every student is provided a snack by the Food Service Department of the Indian River County School District at the beginning of the program.
+Friday’s hours are 3:20 p.m. till 5:30 p.m.
+Every student is provided a FREE USDA snack by the Food Service Department of the Indian River County School District at the beginning of the program.
 Any food allergies your child may have should be communicated with the site coordinator and the school nurse.

 Students in this program work on academic and enrichment activities, and use the technology lab to help improve their academic performance.
 Homework support is also available.
 The site coordinator collaborates with the student’s classroom teacher to support the student’s needs.
 Opportunities for physical/recreational activities, character education, and nutrition education are offered to help students to develop habits that lead to lifelong healthy lifestyles.